Carrying on a tradition of educational excellence that dates back over 100 years, Biola University now encompasses the following schools:

 Ranked by the Carnegie Commission on Higher Education as a Doctoral/Research-Intensive Institution, Biola University offers more than 150 academic programs at the bachelor’s, master’s and doctoral degree levels.
 With an outstanding faculty, the university has distinguished itself in scholarship and academic excellence.

 As it pursues an ambitious vision for the years ahead, the university continues to be recognized as a leader in Christian higher education.
-In 2014, Biola was ranked 10th on the list of America’s “up and coming” national universities by U.S. News and World Report and earned a position in the top tier of the prestigious national rankings.
-Meanwhile, enrollment continues to surpass 6,000 students, with more students than ever seeking the benefits of a Biola education.
+Biola University has been named one of America’s best colleges, earning a spot in the top tier of the “best national universities” category of U.S. News and World Report.
+Meanwhile, enrollment continues to surpass 6,000 students — residential and online — with more students than ever seeking the benefits of a Biola education.

 Since 1908, Biola has stood as a beacon of hope for the intellectual, spiritual and moral growth of its students.
 As the only national university to require a Christian commitment of its faculty, students and staff, Biola University is building on its legacy of impacting the world for the Lord Jesus Christ.